sumup/sumup-android-tap-to-pay/README.md

 The list of possible events:

-- `CardRequested` - a card is requested to be presented by the customer.
+- `CardRequested` - a card is requested to be presented by the cardholder.
-- `CardPresented` - a card is presented by the customer.
+- `CardPresented` - a card is detected.
 - `CVMRequested` - a CVM (Cardholder Verification Method) is requested.
-This event is fired when the card is presented and the SDK is waiting for the user to enter the PIN.
+This event is fired when the card is detected and the SDK is waiting for the cardholder to enter the PIN.
-- `CVMPResented` - a CVM is presented by the customer.
-This event is fired when the user enters the PIN.
+- `CVMPresented` - a CVM is has been performed by the cardholder.
+This event is fired upon completion of the CVM regardless if it was successful or not.
 - `TransactionDone(val paymentOutput: PaymentOutput)` - in case of a completed transaction where `PaymentOutput` param is:
   ```kotlin
   data class PaymentOutput(